A nonperturbative test of nucleation calculations for strong phase transitions: Discussion

-Yet, for $|\log\Gamma|$ at the temperature simulated, we have found that the lattice result is 100\% larger than the tree-level approximation and almost 20\% larger than the one-loop approximation.
-It may be that this is explained by the growth of the loop expansion parameter as the system supercools, which becomes almost twice as large at the temperature we have simulated than at the critical temperature.
-Note that the discrepancy in $|\log\Gamma|$ cannot be explained by a shift of the critical temperature between orders, as in this model the critical temperature is fixed by the $Z_2$ symmetry between phases, and hence is exact already at tree-level within the 3d EFT~\cite{Gould:2021dzl}.
+One might expect that this lack of convergence could be explained by the growth of the loop expansion parameter as the system supercools, which becomes almost twice as large at the temperature we have simulated than at the critical temperature.
+However, even at twice larger couplings the discontinuity in the field condensate agrees to 20\% at tree-level and 2\% at one-loop~\cite{Gould:2021dzl}.
+Note that the discrepancy in the rate cannot be explained by an offset in temperature, as both lattice and perturbation theory use the same EFT parameters, and in this model the critical temperature is fixed by the $Z_2$ symmetry between phases, and hence is exact already at tree-level within the 3d EFT~\cite{Gould:2021dzl}.

 However, what if the discrepancy between the one-loop and lattice results cannot be explained simply by the next loop order?
 While the critical bubble is a saddlepoint of the path integral, there may be other relevant saddlepoints~\cite{Andreassen:2016cvx, Braden:2018tky}.
 Further, for such weakly-damped systems, it has been argued that the saddlepoint approximation itself breaks down for the dynamical part of the nucleation rate~\cite{Hanggi:1990zz,Ekstedt:2022tqk}.
 Alternatively, a number of suggestions have been put forward to resolve the longstanding discrepancy between theory and experiment for the nucleation rate between the A and B phases of superfluid $^3$He, including resonant tunnelling and tunnelling via intermediate solitonic configurations~\cite{Hong:1987ur, Tye:2011xp}.